 Dating back to 1703, you can find the oldest street in America in the northeast corner of Center City, between North 2nd and North Front Street.
 Being in Center City, it’s easily accessible from all over the City of Brotherly Love, either by subway or by bus.
 The alley is a National Historic Landmark.

 The street is named after Jeremiah Elfreth, a blacksmith who owned a home on the street back in the early-1700s.
 He would have been at home amongst the glassblowers, carpenters, and other metalworkers who inhabited the street.
-The newest of the 32 houses date to 1836 and were built in the Georgian and Federal styles.
+The newest of the 32 houses date to 1836 and was built in the Georgian and Federal styles.

 Famous Pennsylvania Landmarks – Outside Philadelphia